Ships and Shorelines: Maritime Archaeology for the 21st Century, 16 - 18 October 2015

 Sunday, 18 October

-Christopher Dobbs, Presenting maritime archaeology in the 21st century
+Christopher Dobbs, Presenting Maritime Archaeology in the 21st Century

 Alexzandra Hildred, Mary Rose research in the 21st century

-Peter Clark, The Dover Bronze Age boat
+Peter Clark, The Dover Bronze Age boat: new developments

-David Gibson, The Must Farm log-boats
+Mark Knight, The Must Farm log-boats

 Conference fees and booking